kadolor/wvs/wvs_cli.md

 ## Run a geospatial query

-WVS contains an example directory with several CSV files that can be transformed with WVS.
+WVS contains an example directory with several CSV files that can be converted with WVS.

 1. To generate a contextually aware 3DE image, run the following command:
     <div style="position: relative;">